xahmol/GeoUTools/README.md

 Images can be selected from a filebrowser, that filters on image types fitting the target drive.

+If supported by a new enough firmware, also GEOS RAM drives residiing in REU memory are supported for mounting and image saving.

-Number of direntries in this build tops around 175 or so (rest of the dir is not shown).
+Number of direntries in this build tops around 250 or so (rest of the dir is not shown).
 Which, also considering the filtering on dirs and fitting image types only, is more than enough for my personal needs.

+### GeoUConfig

+Utility to set the configuration for GeoUTime and GeoUMount.
+For GeoUTime, enabling or disabling time query of an NTP server, the NTP server hostname, offset from UTC time in seconds and verbosity on or off can be set.
+For GeoUMount, automatic valid target detection can be manually overridden, and the default target drive can be set.

 ## What is on the disk
 ([Back to contents](#contents))

-On first mount from the disk image downloaded from GitHub, the disk is not yet converted to a GEOS disk, so you will get this message:
+On first mount from the disk image downloaded from GitHub, the disk is not yet converted to a GEOS disk, so you might (depending on GEOS distribution used) get this message:

 ![Non GEOS disk message](https://raw.githubusercontent.com/xahmol/GeoUTools/main/screenshots/geoutools%20-%20nongeosdisk.png)